 How to Tell if a Climbing Shoe is Lined vs Unlined

-The difference is between lined and unlined climbing shoes is if there is 1 layer of material on the inside (unlined) or more multiple layers (lined) that are glued or stitched together.
+The difference between lined and unlined climbing shoes is 1 layer of material on the inside (unlined) or more multiple layers (lined) that are glued or stitched together.

 Sometimes, you can easily see partial linings, as they’ll be an extra piece of material reinforcing the laces, toebox, or heel.